f5devcentral/xcwaapdemoguide/README.rst

 At this stage you should have set up a sample app and sent traffic to it.
 You've configured and applied F5 Distributed Cloud WAAP services in order to protect both the Web & API of the app from malicious actors & bots.
 We also looked at the telemetry and insights from the data in the various Dashboards & security events.

 We hope you have a better understanding of the F5 Distributed Cloud WAAP services and are now ready to implement it for your own organization.
-Should you have any issues or quesitons, please feel free to raise them via GitHub.
+Should you have any issues or questions, please feel free to raise them via GitHub.
 Thank you!